Pianos Become the Teeth: Musical style and lyrics

 Pianos Become The Teeth is a prominent band in "The Wave," a new generation of post-hardcore bands.
 Other figures in The Wave include La Dispute, Touché Amoré, Defeater and Make Do and Mend.
 The bands in this movement perform with "emotionally-centered lyrical content, dual musical emphasis on both melody and distorted intensity."

 Musically, Pianos Become The Teeth write songs influenced by early screamo acts such as Envy, City of Caterpillar and Funeral Diner, and also post-rock bands like This Will Destroy You.
-In an interview with Staircase Thoughts, the band described being labeled as screamo as "flattering in some respects," but ultimately didn't want to be pigeonholed as a "screamo band."
+In an interview with Staircase Thoughts, the band described being labeled as screamo as "flattering in some respects;" ultimately, however, they did not want to be pigeonholed as a "screamo band."

 Vocalist Kyle Durfey writes very personal lyrics that often discuss events in his life, or about dwelling on the future and growing up.
 Specifically on their album Old Pride, Durfey wrote about, "how you have this 'young fire' when you're younger and you have to have an 'old pride' to feel right about your life."
 The track "Cripples Can't Shiver" outlines Durfey's father, and how his struggles with multiple sclerosis impacted his life.
 In an interview with Hearwax, Kyle Durfey commented on writing dark lyrics, stating "I feel like most of us and most bands we are into tend to write about darker things.
 It's hard to write when you're happy.
 This doesn't mean we aren't happy as people."